-The number of single parent homes, grandparents raising grandchildren, few jobs in some areas or loss of jobs, low literacy and education rates, job skills, and the drugs are just some of the issues that cause poverty to be so high in Kentucky.
-Many children do not have the food, clothing, health care, and essentials they need as a result.
-Many of them are not taught the stories of the Bible, have not heard that Christ loves them, and are not encouraged to attend church where they would learn these things.
+The number of single parent homes, grandparents raising grandchildren, few jobs (or loss of jobs) in some areas, low literacy and education rates, job skills, and drugs are just some of the issues that cause poverty to be so high in Kentucky.
+As a result, many children do not have the food, clothing, health care, and essentials they need.
+Many are not taught the stories of the Bible, have not heard that Christ loves them, and are not encouraged to attend church where they would learn these things.